J1marotta/CFA-Personal_brand/Readme.md

 #Personal Branding Challenge

 ###1.
 Find someone with a strong personal brand which aligns with your ambitions
-Peter levers  https://levels.io/index/ creator of nomadlist
+Peter levers  https://levels.io/index/ creator of nomadlist.

 While I applaud Peter's Nomad lifestyle, and how he embraced it and in fact improved the options for other people to mirror him.